permutationlock/libaven/README.md

-Preprocessor directives must all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a statement or declaration (omitting the termination ';' if applicable), a type-name, a parameter declaration, an initializer list, a header path, or any single token.
+Preprocessor directives must all be a '#' followed by an identifier (or an 'if' or 'else' keyword), and then either a valid expression, a statement or declaration (omitting the termination ';' if applicable), a type-name, a parameter declaration, an initializer list, a list of declaration specifiers, a header path, or any single token.
+Other possibilities may have been added, but in general they must be a parseable contained seciton of code.

 Some special allowances are made to allow the `#` and `##` operators in preprocessor mode, as well as the special `#pragma warning(disable : 4427)` for MSVC.